nbosc/Fr-PPIChem/README.md

 Under the -BY clause, we request attribution for subsequent use of these files.

-For publications using these files, the primary current citation is:
+For publications using these files, the primary current citation is: https://pubs.acs.org/doi/10.1021/acschembio.0c00179
-(article submitted)